128technology/docs/docs/config_wan_assurance.md

 For additional troubleshooting information use the `detail` commands as shown below

-`show plugins state router <router name> detail SSR-mist-wan-assurance`
+`show plugins state router <router name> detail 128T-mist-wan-assurance`

 ### Moving a Router